Wednesday, December 3, 2014

 Imagine that responsibility falling into your lap.
 Scary, huh?
 Hard to dig very deep.

-Better all around if you accepted that Nixon is mortal and would someday die (he already has, in 1994; sorry if I’m the one to tell you) and got busy before the fact.
+Better all around if you accept that Nixon is mortal and will someday die (he already has, in 1994; sorry if I’m the one to tell you) and get busy before the fact.

-I started writing obituaries because I worked the night shift, had time on my hands and am unable to sit doing nothing.
+I started writing obituaries because I worked the night shift, had time on my hands and am unable to sit around doing nothing, waiting for something to catch fire.
 Judge Abraham Lincoln Marovitz had come to my apartment and officiated my brother's wedding.
-Marovitz was an amazing guy — fan dancer Sally Rand had been his date to the opening of the Empire Room in 1933 — and getting on in years.
+Marovitz was an amazing guy — fan dancer Sally Rand was his date to the opening of the Empire Room in 1933 — and getting on in years.
 So I wrote his obit, then fell into the practice, writing many others, from Ronald Reagan to Sid Luckman, Frank Sinatra to George H.W.
 Bush, whom I should point out is not dead, but has an unexpected Chicago connection, which you will learn about when that sad day occurs.

 I continue to write advance obituaries for the simple reason that someone ought to.
 It's almost a duty.
 You see a need and are obligated to respond.
 It's professional negligence not to.
 Take a recent example, the late Mayor Jane Byrne.
 I wrote her obit because I attended Rahm Emanuel's inauguration in 2011 and noticed the frail, stooped former mayor slowly crossing the Gehry stage.